 How to grow broccoli

 Choose a planting site that will get full sun, 6-8 hours per day.
-Broccoli is also a heavy feeder, and likes well drained soil.
-They’re perfect to plant in a raised bed with compost amended soil.
+Broccoli is also a heavy feeder, and likes well-drained soil.
+They’re perfect to plant in a raised bed with soil rich in organic matter or compost.
 Use your own compost from home and consider adding in some rich animal compost, such as Black Kow or Earthworm castings.
 See more details below about how using rich compost could help you keep down the amount of fertilizer you’ll need.

 When to start broccoli seeds